bloominstituteoftechnology/LambdaMUD-Project/README.md

 ## Deploy server to Heroku

 * Use the [sprint challenge instructions for Intro to Django](https://github.com/LambdaSchool/Sprint-Challenge--Django-I).
+* Add environment variables to heroku using `heroku config:set KEY=VALUE`
+* Run the code in create_world.py on your heroku server (`heroku run python manage.py shell`)

 ## Client Frontend
 * Fork the [LambdaMUD-Client](https://github.com/LambdaSchool/LambdaMUD-Client) repo and put your front-end code there.
 Back-end code goes in this repo.